theokyr/Waterjam3D/README.md

-## Waterjam 3D
+## Waterjam3D

-Waterjam 3D is a Godot 4.5 (Mono/C#) project.
+Waterjam3D is a Godot 4.5 (Mono/C#) project.
 It boots into a lightweight root scene and overlays a UI shell (UiRoot) that provides the Main Menu, Loading Screen, Pause Menu, and an in-game Developer Console.

 ### Features
 - Main Menu overlayed on the root scene (loads additively)